jchambers/pushy/README.md

 ## Metrics

 Pushy includes an interface for monitoring metrics that provide insight into clients' behavior and performance.
 You can write your own implementation of the `ApnsClientMetricsListener` interface to record and report metrics.
-We also provide a [metrics listener that uses the Dropwizard Metrics library](https://github.com/relayrides/pushy/tree/master/dropwizard-metrics-listener) as a separate module.
+We also provide metrics listeners that gather and report metrics [using the Dropwizard Metrics library](https://github.com/relayrides/pushy/tree/master/dropwizard-metrics-listener) and [using the Micrometer application monitoring facade](https://github.com/relayrides/pushy/tree/master/micrometer-metrics-listener) as separate modules.
 To begin receiving metrics, set a listener when building a new client:

 ```java
 final ApnsClient apnsClient = new ApnsClientBuilder()